krake747/hangar-747/helm/README.md

 One of the microservices that I would want to have is [Gotenberg](https://gotenberg.dev/) which will allow me to convert numerous document formats.
 I want to use helm to set it up in my homelab.

-I am using this [Helm chart](https://artifacthub.io/packages/helm/maikumori/gotenberg) from ArtifactHub which I need to add to my repository.
+I am using this [Helm chart](https://artifacthub.io/packages/helm/maikumori/gotenberg) from ArtifactHub.
+I can add it to my repository.

 ```shell
 helm repo add maikumori https://maikumori.github.io/helm-charts
 helm repo update
 ```

+To install it, I run the following command

 ```shell
 helm install gotenberg --namespace hangar-747 maikumori/gotenberg